gotopple/k8s-for-users-intro/database.md

 Most Kubernetes distributions include several Kinds by default.
 Those are used to describe all sorts of operational resources that you typically encounter in a service software environment.
 For example Kubernetes includes: Job, CronJob, Service, Deployment, Event, NetworkPolicies, Secrets, and ConfigMaps.
 But Kubernetes is better suited for storing operational data than most other database solutions.

 * Resource schemas are self-documenting. (`kubectl explain <resource>`)
-* API semantics and mechanisms support extreme extensibility and integration with dsitributed state management best-practices.
+* API semantics and mechanisms support extreme extensibility and integration with distributed state management best-practices.
 * The API supports scalable event-driven "trigger-like" behavior.
 * Powerful role-based access control is included by default.
 * Encapsulation is only implemented via access control making all Kubernetes-homed data simple to automate against.